keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 >All men are bipeds and Edgar is a man, so Edgar is a biped.

 - What is the conclusion?
-- Valid inference? true premises? clear terms?
+- Valid inference?
+True premises?
+Clear terms?